GEVO: Memory-Efficient Monocular Visual Odometry Using Gaussians: Proposed Methods

 \subsection{Occupancy-Preserving Initialization}

 ~ In this section, we present an efficient procedure that initializes Gaussian parameters representing obstacles and obstacle-free regions in the current sliding window.
-The obstacle-free regions are used to prune Gaussians that causes RO (\Cref{fig:ro}).
+The free regions are used to prune Gaussians that causes RO.

-To achieve computational efficiency and good generalization across a variety of environments, our procedure is adapted from an efficient implementation of multi-view stereo~\cite{wang2018quadtree} and does not rely on time-consuming COLMAP~\cite{schoenberger2016sfm, schoenberger2016mvs} or less accurate random sampling~\cite{matsuki2024gaussian}. \Cref{fig:gaussian_initialization} summarizes our procedure.
+To achieve efficiency and good generalization across a variety of environments, our procedure is adapted from an efficient implementation of multi-view stereo (MVS)~\cite{wang2018quadtree} and does not rely on time-consuming COLMAP~\cite{schoenberger2016sfm, schoenberger2016mvs} or less accurate random sampling~\cite{matsuki2024gaussian}. \Cref{fig:gaussian_initialization} summarizes our procedure.
 Given a sequence of RGB keyframes in a sliding window, we construct a cost volume that captures the photometric consistency for each pixel in the most recent image at different depth hypotheses.
 From the cost volume, belief propagation~\cite{felzenszwalb2006efficient} is performed to extract a depth image associated with the most recent image.
-Finally, Gaussian parameters for both obstacles (red) and free regions (blue) are efficiently computed by the memory-efficient SPGF* algorithm~\cite{gmmap}.
+Finally, Gaussian parameters for both obstacles (red) and free regions (blue) are computed by the memory-efficient SPGF* algorithm~\cite{gmmap}.

 Our procedure can be integrated with many localization and keyframe selection strategies, such as map-centric direct methods in MonoGS~\cite{matsuki2024gaussian} and feature-based methods in ORB-SLAM~\cite{campos2021orb}.
 Details about our procedure are described below.